-Concern Steps taken to mitigate bias Materials for review [26] Equal lecture quality Same lecturer for both.
+Concern Steps taken to mitigate bias Materials for review [27] Equal lecture quality Same lecturer for both.
 Paxos lecture based on and improved from existing videos materials used in several universities.
 Paxos lecture is 14% longer.
 Equal quiz difficulty Questions grouped in difficulty and paired across exams. quizzes Fair grading Used rubric.
-Graded in random order, alternating between quizzes. rubric of our materials are available for review [26].
+Graded in random order, alternating between quizzes. rubric distribution of Raft scores has a mean at least 2.5 points larger than the true distribution of Paxos scores.
+Accounting for whether people learn Paxos or Raft first and prior experience with Paxos, a linear regression model predicts scores 11.0 points higher on the Raft exam than on the Paxos exam (prior Paxos experience helps Paxos significantly and helps Raft slightly less).
+Curiously, the model also predicts scores 6.3 points lower on Raft for people that have already taken the Paxos quiz; although we don't know why, this does appear to be statistically significant.